hamidshxrifi/sensmon/README.md

 ![Sensmon Dashboard](docs/screenshot.png)

 ## Description
-Sensmon is a PyQt6-based desktop application that uses the Linux `hwmon` interface to display hardware sensor data, including temperature, voltage, fan RPM, and power readings.
+Sensmon is a PyQt6-based application that uses the Linux `hwmon` interface to display hardware sensor data, including temperature, voltage, fan RPM, and power readings.
 It improves readability by mapping kernel-exposed sensor device names to their actual hardware device names, making the output easier to understand.

 Support for NVIDIA GPUs is provided via `nvidia-smi`, allowing GPU-specific metrics to be integrated alongside standard system sensors.